• SPECIAL DISCOUNT

 Contamination and Health Hazards

 One of the most concerning effects of wildlife presence in attics is the insulation contamination with feces and urine.
 This issue goes beyond unpleasant odors; it poses serious health risks.
 Contaminated insulation can harbor pathogens like hantavirus and leptospirosis, which are dangerous to humans.
 Once insulation is soiled, it cannot be effectively cleaned and often needs to be replaced to ensure a safe living environment.
+Removal should include double bagging waste, surface sanitation, and full dry time before installing new material.

 Physical Damage from Wildlife Activity